-1 Introduction
+1. Introduction

-Upgraded Petri nets is a formal mathematical apparatus which enables modeling, simulation and process analysis [17] as is Petri net [11].
-We were developed Upgraded Petri nets as new class of Petri nets.
-These are a graphical and mathematical modeling tool applicable to many systems.
-Upgraded Petri nets used for describing and studying information processing systems that are characterized as being concurrent, asynchronous, synchronous, distributed, parallel, deterministic, nondeterministic, and/or stochastic as is Petri net.
-As a graphical tool, Upgraded Petri nets can be used as a visual-communication aid similar to flow charts, block diagrams, and networks.
+Upgraded Petri nets are a formal mathematical apparatus which enable modeling, simulation and process analysis [1] as does a Petri net [2].
+We developed Upgraded Petri nets as a new class of Petri nets.
+These are graphical and mathematical modeling tools applicable to many systems.
+Upgraded Petri nets are used for describing and studying information processing systems that are characterized as being concurrent, asynchronous, synchronous, distributed, parallel, deterministic, nondeterministic, and/or stochastic as is the Petri net.
+As a graphical tool, Upgraded Petri nets can be used as a visualcommunication aid similar to flow charts, block diagrams, and networks.
 Transition firing level, tokens and transition functions are used in these nets to simulate the dynamic and concurrent activities of systems.
 They enable interactive monitoring of process operations and its gradual improvement from the initial phase, all the way to the final version.
-We use the Upgraded Petri nets (UPN) which we were developed in order to enable use of Petri nets for hardware modeling, as well as to provide modeling at register level [17], [2].
+We use the Upgraded Petri nets (UPN) which we developed in order to enable use of Petri nets for hardware modeling, as well as to provide modeling at register level [1,3].
 All models in the paper are created by using UPN.
-The hierarchical structure of an UPN gives wide possibilities for abstraction.
-This feature of the UPN provides the model implementation consisting at the same time of elaborate pieces essential for the analysis at a certain level, and also of some general pieces whose details are irrelevant for the analysis at the given level of abstraction [17].
-We are using Petri net based simulation via originally developed Petri nets Manager (PeM) software suite.
-The PeM supports the formal theory of Petri net and also, the formal theory of Upgraded Petri net.
+The hierarchical structure of a UPN gives many possibilities for abstraction.
+This feature of the UPN provides the model implementation consisting at the same time of elaborate pieces essential for the analysis at a certain level, and also of some general pieces whose details are irrelevant for the analysis at the given level of abstraction [1].
+We are using Petri net based simulation via an originally developed Petri nets Manager (PeM) software suite.
+The PeM supports the formal theory of the Petri net and also, the formal theory of the Upgraded Petri net.
 It is used for modeling, simulation and analysis of all models shown in the paper.
-The PeM concurrently fires enabled transitions with respect to the rules of the UPN execution which shown in the next section.
+The PeM concurrently fires enabled transitions with respect to the rules of the UPN execution which is shown in the next section.